schristian4/Smooth-Banking/README.md

 ## Smooth Banking App - "Its Smooth"

-An application used to log and update balance for any user, built with React, JavaScript, and CSS.
+An application used to log and update balance for any user, built with React, Typescript, JavaScript, and CSS.

 ## Project Status
 -Add Transaction Log Component to Dashboard